openSUSE/news-o-o/_posts/2010-10-17-opensuse-weekly-news-issue-145-is-out.markdown

-"As I posted on the libreoffice development list, I™m currently working on adding a new option page in the Options dialog, to provide a quick way to switch key bindings between LibreOffice™s default and OpenOffice.org™s for Calc.
-For the most part, the default key bindings are identical between LibreOffice and OpenOffice.org as far as Calc™s concerned, but there are some differences, which are enough to annoy those users who are accustomed to the old key bindings from OOo Calc."
+"As I posted on the libreoffice development list, Iâ€™m currently working on adding a new option page in the Options dialog, to provide a quick way to switch key bindings between LibreOfficeâ€™s default and OpenOffice.orgâ€™s for Calc.
+For the most part, the default key bindings are identical between LibreOffice and OpenOffice.org as far as Calcâ€™s concerned, but there are some differences, which are enough to annoy those users who are accustomed to the old key bindings from OOo Calc."